EU rushes out $300 billion roadmap to ditch Russian energy

 The European Commission also proposed ways to streamline the approval processes in EU countries for renewable projects, which can take up to a decade to get through red tape.
 The commission said approval times need to fall to as little as a year or less.

-It put forward a specific plan on solar energy, seeking to double photovoltaic capacity by 2025.
-The commission proposed a phased-in obligation to install solar panels on new buildings.
+It put forward a specific plan on solar energy, seeking to double photovoltaic capacity by 2025 and pushing for a phased-in obligation to install solar panels on new buildings.

+Simone Tagliapietra, an energy expert at the Bruegel think tank in Brussels, called REPowerEU a “jumbo package” whose success will ultimately depend on political will in the bloc’s national capitals.

+“Most of the actions entailed in the plan require either national implementation or strong coordination among member states,” Tagliapietra said.
+“The extent to which countries really engage is going to be defining.”

 The European Commission’s recommendations on short-term national actions to cut demand for Russian energy coincide with deliberations underway in the bloc since last year on setting more ambitious EU energy-efficiency and renewable targets for 2030.

-These targets are part of the bloc’s commitments to a 55% cut in greenhouse gases by decade-end compared with 1990 emissions and to climate neutrality by 2050.
+Those targets, being negotiated by the European Parliament and national governments, are part of the bloc’s commitments to a 55% cut in greenhouse gases by decade’s end, compared with 1990 emissions, and to climate neutrality by 2050.

-In that context, the commission urged EU lawmakers in European Parliament and national governments to deepen their own proposals for 2030 energy-savings and renewables objectives.
+Von der Leyen urged the European Parliament and national governments to deepen the commission’s July proposal for an energy efficiency target of 9% and renewable energy goal of 40% by 2030.
+She said those objectives should be 13% and 45%, respectively.

+Belgium, the Netherlands, Germany and Denmark plan to build North Sea wind farms to help cut carbon emissions.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.